redromnon/HeroicBashLauncher/README.md

   - *Games now run in offline mode if no internet connection is detected.*
   - *The save path is also included in the cloud save-sync parameter.*
-  - *The program ends execution after an interval of 2 sec.*

 ## License